sparky1088/Linux_Stuff/README.md

 The background changer scripts (wallpaper.old is one of them) are designed to change the wallpaper set up in the crontab.
 Currently works on Fedora (20-24) with cinnamon (edits may be needed for other environments but a simple check to see which you are on should suffice).

 I need to go in and comment the why I made these and what they do in some of the old ones.

+The color test scripts are in order to check wheter the terminal is using 256 color or not.

+The tmux config is my general layout so that I can have the things I use most often.
+The only one to change would be the VPN but it is mostly for work.

+## Other Stuff

+This was mostly intended to be a back up of config files.
+I have found it neccessary to also start adding some scripts and so once I remove any unwanted info from them I will be backing those up as well.